JinaLee-soc/deepslot/README.md

-# Research Time Policy Loop
+# Deepblock

 A local-first scheduling feedback loop for academic research work.

-The system proposes research blocks from free/busy calendar data, evaluates whether those blocks were adopted and followed by manuscript-relevant work traces, and uses the results to update the next scheduling policy.
+Deepblock proposes research blocks from free/busy calendar data, evaluates whether those blocks were adopted and followed by manuscript-relevant work traces, and uses the results to update the next scheduling policy.
+It does not try to fill empty calendar slots.
+It learns which kinds of free time reliably become research progress.

 ## Why this exists